MikeCullimore/guitar-technique/readme.md

 Tools to help improve guitar-playing technique.

+# todo

+* Explain how to setup, install, run.

 ## Project goals

 * Make technical exercises more fun: turn them into a game.